Need help? Hire the professionals

 How to Reduce Boiler Pressure

 Reducing boiler pressure is crucial for keeping your appliance safe and sound, returning it back to its normal performance and effectiveness.
 Keep in mind that both high and low-pressure readings mean no good for your heating system’s performance.
-Reduce the pressure too much, and you will have to repressurise your boiler.
+Reduce the pressure too much, and you will have to repressurise your boiler

 And here are the things that can reduce boiler pressure:

-Drain overfilled central heating system
+Drain the overfilled central heating system

 One of the simplest things you can do to reduce the pressure is to drain the excess water from the central heating system.
 Look for the drain cock on the system and let some water out.
 Prepare a bucket to collect the water and a mop, in case of accidental spills.